AlphagaMarket/nft-generator-cli/README.md

 > Running the command `npm test` will verify that these set of rules are taken into account within your current configuration, and that the generated metadata would follow the standards.
 Use it!

+## Arweave Upload!

+You will need a arweave walletFile.json (or a wallet key file with arweave). <a href="https://arweave.app/"> Arweave Online Wallet </a>

+From here it will ask you to backup your wallet and you should jot down your 12 word passphrase and do the walletFile.json backup.
+It is important this file is named `walletFile.json` or the scripts will not work.

+Once you have you walletFile.json in the project and you have it funded with arweave.
+It is important to have the right amount to store all your data on the arweave blockchain.
+To confirm your arweave amount and data upload refer to this site for upload costs. <a href="https://ar-fees.arweave.dev"> Arweave Fee Calculator </a>

+> Uploading images (THIS MUST BE DONE FIRST but after you GENERATE YOUR IMAGE FILES).
+You can begin the image upload with the command `npm run upload-images`.
+Depending on the amount of files and file sizes you should plan to let the upload process without interuption; if interupted the manifest upload will most likely fail.
+Once it suceeds you will have a manifest url like this. `https://emji6bgqbxcf2i4t22pa2nzjqtmpdl576ihefzjwu5z2hqlr4yma.arweave.net/IxKPBNANxF0jk9aeDTcphNjxr7_yDkLlNqdzo8Fx5hg` adding a `/0` to this url gets you the first image of the manifest and so forth up to 200 in this example.

+> uploading metadata (YOU FIRST MUST CONFIGURE THIS `config.IMAGES_BASE_URI = "https://base-uri-to-my-nft-images.com/";`) in the config.js (you would use a link similar to this but your own: `https://emji6bgqbxcf2i4t22pa2nzjqtmpdl576ihefzjwu5z2hqlr4yma.arweave.net/IxKPBNANxF0jk9aeDTcphNjxr7_yDkLlNqdzo8Fx5hg/` and then run `update-base-uri`) After both of these are done you should see your metadata with the links that correspond to each image using your image manifest upload link.
+You can now begin the manifest metadata upload `npm run upload-metadata` The manifest url can now be used for creating your nft collection as the nft base uri.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.